-To be determined, varies depending on programming needs, but all 13 staff and several students travel for SNAP-Ed related programs.
+To be determined, varies depending on programming needs, but all 12 staff, several students, and hourly staff travel for SNAP-Ed related programs.

 Cost of travel for this purpose:

 Based on FY20/FY21 (typical program years without social distancing vs. FY21 where virtual programming was predominant) number of workshops and distances traveled, approximately 12,174 miles at .575 per mile.